-Regarding the SOD framework, we stated in the Amended Scoping Memo:34
+Regarding the SOD framework, we stated in the Amended Scoping Memo:34 for the SOD framework.
+As determined in D.22.06-050, and reiterated in

 The Implementation Track will consider modifications to the PRM for 2024 and beyond, which may include the recent 2024 LOLE study in IRP or a future LOLE study for RA to be submitted into this proceeding no later than January 2023.
 The Reform Track will consider how to convert/calibrate the results of a LOLE study to the slice-of-day RA framework.